 - Remember when you said you can’t just create another option out of thin air?
 Well you couldn’t when your head was stuck in the nitty gritty box.
 Now you are looking outside of the box into your dreams and have connected with the importance of the issue to your partner.
 With this change in perspective you are ready to brainstorm possible solutions.
 Be open-minded to solutions that might not be your ideal dream, but could nonetheless be fulfilling.

 - Some potential brainstorms for Sara and Ralph include: applying for jobs a few hours outside of where Sara’s family lives, setting aside a substantial budget for visiting family, and Ralph seeking personal fulfillment in other areas (family, hobbies, education).

 The goal in this method of conflict resolution is to help you shift your perspective from win-lose problem solving to dream-based fulfillment.
 It is helpful to have a reminder that you and your partner are on the same team.
 You joined the same team because you had common dreams and you were attracted to the dreams your partner had.
 Before your partner’s dreams seemed to stand in the way of your dreams you probably talked about how supportive you were of them.
 Go back to that place where you can remember the attraction you had to your partner’s passion.
 The more you allow yourself to think of the dreams you have in common, the less significant your dreams-within-conflict appear to be.

-If you are in the Henderson, Las Vegas, or Summerlin, Nevada area and are seeking individual, couple, or family therapy and you like my approach call 702-751-0540 to schedule an appointment!
+If you are in Tucson, Arizona and are seeking marriage counseling or individual therapy, call (240) 558-7198 to schedule an appointment!